Looking to learn, “how to start a bullet journal?” Continue reading below.

 First off, let’s get down to the basis.

 In short, it is a way to track what you have done, what you are doing, and what you will do.
 I’m sure that if you do a Google search for bullet journaling, you’ll get a lot of complex explanations as to what it is, but it’s actually quite simple.

 Before we move on, here’s one more thing.
 Bullet Journaling is handwritten.
 No computers needed for this one.
 If you are a paper planner lover, then bullet journaling is right up your alley.
-If you are fully digital in regards to your planner and schedule, then it may take some time for you to get fully on board with bullet journaling.
+If you are fully digital in regards to your planner and schedule, then it may take some time for you to get fully on board with bullet journaling ideas.
 I definitely encourage you to give it a try.
 It’s awesome.
 Wondering what to put in your bullet journal?

 People who bullet journal use a lot of fancy languages to describe some pretty basic things.
 Let’s break it down.